-There are three standing committees of the Board of Directors-the Audit Committee, the Compensation Committee and the Nominating & Governance Committee.
+There are four standing committees of the Board of Directors-the Audit Committee, the Compensation Committee, the Nominating & Governance Committee and the Risk Committee.
 Committee assignments are re-evaluated annually and approved during the Board meeting that follows the annual meeting of shareholders.
 The Board of Directors has adopted charters for all of its standing Committees.
 Copies of these charters can be found on the Company's website at www.intlfcstone.com.

-During the fiscal year ended September 30, 2013, the Board of Directors held six meetings.
+During the fiscal year ended September 30, 2017, the Board of Directors held eight meetings.
 Each Director attended at least 75% of the total number of regular meetings of the Board.
-In addition, each Director attended at least 75% of the Board committee meetings of which he was a member in 2013.
+In addition, each Director attended at least 75% of the Board committee meetings of which he was a member in 2017.